MiqdadProjects/kodekloud-terraform-solutions/README.md

 **🎯 Mission**: Empower DevOps professionals to master Terraform by providing clear, industry-standard solutions for real-world infrastructure challenges.

-**⏱️ Timeline**: This project covers all 40 tasks, structured to progressively build expertise in Terraform and AWS infrastructure management.
+**⏱️ Timeline**: All 40 tasks have been successfully completed and documented.

 ---